awslabs/raf/docs/wiki/3_dev_guide/Distributed-Training.md

 # Distribution Mechanism

-This article explains the distribution mechanism in Meta.
+This article explains the distribution mechanism in RAF.
 For the tutorial of distributed training, please see [here](../2_user_guide/Distributed-Training.md)

 ## Resources for Collective Communication Operators